 Line 1 - Entire net income must be the same as that reported on Schedule B, line 33.
 Whatever election you make concerning the IBF modification to entire net income applies to the computation of alternative entire net income.
-Intercorporate transactions between corporations included in the combined group must be eliminated.
+Eliminate intercorporate transactions between corporations included in the combined group.